Identifying lens spaces in polynomial time: Reidemeister torsion

 Define an \emph{adapted basis} $A_*$ for $C_*$ to be one induced by such a decomposition.
 In other words, if $\alpha_k \in A_k$ is a basis vector, then either $\del \alpha_k = 0$, or $\del \alpha_k \in A_{k-1}$ is another basis vector.
 Then the \emph{Reidemeister torsion} of $C_*$ is

 where each $A_j$ is also interpreted as the change-of-basis matrix from the distinguished basis to the adapted basis.
 The following two facts are standard: \begin{description} \item[1.]
 Every adapted basis yields the same value of $\Delta(C_*)$. \item[2.]
-Let $C_*$ be the chain complex of a finite CW complex $\sigma$ with PL attaching maps, possibly with twisted coefficients, and using the cells of $\sigma$ as its distinguished basis.
-Then the Reidemeister torsion $\Delta(C_*)$ is invariant under refinement of $\sigma$. \end{description} The second fact essentially says that Reidemeister torsion is a PL topological invariant.
-We just have to be careful because the sign of $\Delta(C_*)$ depends on the ordering and orientation of the cells of $\sigma$, and ambiguities in the local coefficient system can also make $\Delta(C_*)$ multivalued.
+Let $C_*$ be the chain complex of a finite CW complex $\sigma$ with PL attaching maps, possibly with twisted coefficients, and using the cells of $\Phi$ as its distinguished basis.
+Then the Reidemeister torsion $\Delta(C_*)$ is invariant under refinement of $\Phi$. \end{description} The second fact essentially says that Reidemeister torsion is a PL topological invariant.
+We have to be careful because the sign of $\Delta(C_*)$ depends on the ordering and orientation of the cells of $\Phi$, and ambiguities in the local coefficient system can also make $\Delta(C_*)$ multivalued.

-Given $C_*$ as input, we can find an internal basis by induction working from either end, while determinants can be calculated in polynomial time by row reduction.
-In conclusion, the Reidemeister torsion $\Delta(C_*)$ can be calculated in a polynomial number of arithmetic operations in the field $F$.

-Let $M$ be a closed, oriented rational homology 3-sphere with a triangulation.
+Let $M$ be a closed, oriented rational homology 3-sphere with a triangulation, or more generally a cellulation which may support a combinatorial local system.
 We first calculate its untwisted Reidemeister torsion with coefficients in $F = \Q$.
-Using the orientation, we can canonically augment the chain complex $C_*(M;\Q)$ at both ends to obtain the acyclic complex
+Using the orientation, we can canonically augment the chain complex $C_*(M;\Q)$ at both ends to obtain the acyclic complex \begin{eq}{e:augment} Q_* = \left\{ \right\}. \end{eq} Then it is standard that